Automattic/stream-builder/README.md

 **Only applies to Automatticians**

-1. Merged the PR you want to ship?
-No?
-Head back to the Contributing section.
+1. Merge your change via a PR in this repository; see the Contributing section.
 2. Head over to https://github.com/Automattic/stream-builder/releases and click "Draft a new release".
 3. Select "Choose a tag" and create a new version if you haven't already.
 Not a breaking change?
 Increment the minor version by 0.0.1.
 Breaking change?
 Increment the major version by 0.1.0.
 4. Make sure you are targeting the `main` branch.
-5. Click generate release notes.
+5. Click "generate release notes".
 This will generate a list of all the PRs merged since the last release.
 6. Hit the green "Publish release" button.

 Are you a Tumblr employee?
-You can now update the version number in the `Tumblr/composer.json` file and deploy your changes.
+You can now update the version number in any internal `composer.json` files and deploy your changes.

 Release often!
 We want to make sure we are shipping new features and bug fixes as often as possible.
 We don't want to get into a situation where we are shipping a lot of changes at once.